Enochteo/smart-attendance-system/README.md

 - Live camera preview to align your camera

 ## Tech Stack
-- Python 3.10 (face recognition was not working with 3.11 apparently)
+- Python 3.10 (face recognition does not working with 3.11)
 - Flask
 - Open CV
 - face_recognition